Cohee1207/SillyTavern-Archive/.github/readme.md

-**main branch is deprecated and won't be updated.
-Please migrate to the release branch using the instructions: https://docs.sillytavern.app/usage/branches/**
+This is a public archive of old SillyTavern branches, it won't be updated with the new features.
+Please use the main repository to get the most up-to-date version: https://github.com/SillyTavern/SillyTavern

+---

 ![image](https://github.com/SillyTavern/SillyTavern/assets/18619528/8c41a061-7f72-4d2b-9d54-e6d058209e7b)